Pain Channel

 Morphine Addiction

-Healthcare providers who prescribe or dispense morphine often watch for certain signs of addiction, such as:
+Healthcare providers who prescribe or dispense morphine often watch for certain signs of addiction, such as:- Going through a morphine prescription too quickly (and needing refills before they are due).

 - "Doctor shopping," which is seeing several different healthcare providers to obtain numerous morphine prescriptions, or switching from one provider to another.